Saudis hail 'fortune-telling' prince for Aramco price prediction

-“Few people have the ability to predict the future,” journalist Mosaed al-Zayani posted on Twitter, a platform favored for pro-government commentary in Saudi Arabia.
+“Few people have the ability to predict the future,” journalist Mosaed al-Zayani posted on Twitter, a platform favoured for pro-government commentary in Saudi Arabia.

 “He (the Saudi crown prince) said years ago Aramco’s valuation was $2 trillion and today it is the first company in the world to exceed this number,” al-Zayani added.

-Saudis shared photos and videos of the crown prince, who made the IPO the centerpiece of his plan to diversify the kingdom’s economy away from oil and open up its society.
+Saudis shared photos and videos of the crown prince, who made the IPO the centrepiece of his plan to diversify the kingdom’s economy away from oil and open up its society.

 Although the world’s most profitable company fell short of the royal target during its long-awaited initial public offering (IPO) process, it finally crossed the line on Thursday as shares racked up a second day of gains.